petercerno/trader-backtest/README.md

 Evaluated in 1.339 seconds
 ```

 As you can see, it has a very similar performance.
-This, however, does not hold for every trader.
+This, however, does not need to be true for every trader.
 For example, the `stop` trader has much better performance over the 5-min OHLC history than over the 1-hour OHLC history.
+You can learn more about the `stop` trader in the `//traders/stop_trader.ipynb` notebook.

-We can also evaluate the trader over multiple time periods:
+We can also evaluate the `rebalancing` trader over multiple 6 month time periods:

 ```
 bazel run :trader -- \